graik/biskit/README.md

 ```
 Replace `git clone` by the appropriate `tar xvf *tgz` command to start from an official Biskit release bundle.

+*Note:* if not already available, this will automatically install numpy, scipy, and BioPython.
+It will *not* however install the biggles plotting package, which is not strictly required but highly recommended.
+Biggles is not available via `pip`.
+On Ubuntu, it can be installed with `sudo apt-get install python-pybiggles`.
+See http://biskit.pasteur.fr/install/short for step-by-step instructions on alternative installation methods.

 License
 -------